basilesportif/docs-runtime/jets_examples.md

 ```

 ## Jet Walkthrough
 Now we will walk through the Hoon, Nock, and runtime registrations of the `add` jet in full.
-Before starting, run the below code, which sets `add-arm` to the formula that produces the `add` gate.
+Before starting, run the below code, which prints the formula that produces the `add` gate.

-Note that this uses Nock 7, *not* Nock 9, similar to Nock `[9 36 0 2.047]`--we just don't pull the arm against the subject yet.
+Note that this uses Nock 7, *not* Nock 9.
+It's similar to Nock `[9 36 0 2.047]`--we just don't pull the arm against the subject yet.
 ```
-=add-arm .*(.
-[7 [0 2.047] 0 36])
+.*(.
+[7 [0 +>+:!=(add)] 0 36])
 ```

+The formula printed is a Nock 7 that composes two operations.
+The first (starting with `[8...`) is just  the formula that produces the add gate.
+The second operation, starting with `11`, is our jet hint.

 ### The Compiled Hint
-**TODO** walk through the compilation of the hint at the `sggl` level

-`add-arm` is a Nock 7 that composes two operations.
-The first (starting with `[8...`) is just  the formula that produces the add gate.
-The second operation is our jet hint:
+The jet hint:
 ```
  11
   [1.953.718.630 1 6.579.297 [0 7] 0]